Kubernetes supports worker nodes

 is as follows:

 Note: This section links to third party projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for these projects, which are listed alphabetically.
-To add a project to this list, read the
+To add a project to this list, read the content guide before submitting a change.
+More information.

 The following hardware specifications outlined here should be regarded as sensible default values.